Corporate Governance and Nominating Committee Charter

-The Corporate Governance, Nominating and Social Responsibility Committee (the “Governance Committee”) of the Board of Directors (the “Board”) of Occidental Petroleum Corporation (the “Corporation”) shall have the composition, responsibilities, powers, duties and authority specified in this Charter.
+The Corporate Governance and Nominating Committee (the “Governance Committee”) of the Board of Directors (the “Board”) of Occidental Petroleum Corporation (the “Corporation”) will have the composition, responsibilities, powers, duties and authority specified in this Charter.

 The Governance Committee's purpose is to:

 Identify individuals qualified to become directors, consistent with criteria approved by the Board, and to recommend to the Board the director nominees for the next Annual Meeting of Stockholders;

 Review and recommend to the Board the corporate governance policies applicable to the Corporation;

 Oversee the evaluation of the Board and its committees; and

 Perform such other duties and responsibilities set forth in this Charter or that may be expressly delegated to the Governance Committee by the Board from time to time.

 II.
 Composition, Appointment and Procedures.

 The Governance Committee shall consist of not less than three members of the Board, each of whom is an “independent director” as defined in the Corporate Governance Policies and as required by the New York Stock Exchange.